Season 3, Episode 1

 In the 1830s, a young farmer named Joseph Smith Jr. experienced a series of visions that would eventually lead to one of the most influential home-grown religious texts in the United States: The Book of Mormon.
 Smith’s rise to religious fame ended with his violent death at the hands of an extrajudicial mob.
 But the Book of Mormon and the Church of Jesus Christ of Latter-day Saints are iconic fixtures of American religious history.
 And their origins reveal the treasures of 19th-century American folk magic as well.

-Featuring Christopher Blythe, Practitioner ‘Eve’, Elizabeth Fenton, and Benjamin E. Park
+Featuring Christopher Blythe, Practitioner ‘Eva’, Elizabeth Fenton, and Benjamin E. Park

 FEATURING